MrPaulon/OrbitHost/README.md

 ## About the Project

-**OrbitHost** is an innovative hosting management platform currently under active development.
+**Serverly** is an innovative hosting management platform currently under active development.
 Our goal is to **make server hosting easier, faster, and more intuitive** for users of all levels.

 We are building a **new-generation hosting experience** with modern technologies, focusing on: